lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 - `LSP8Mintable`: deploy a `LSP7Mintable` contract (NFT), using the deployer address as the owner and allowing this deployer address to then mint tokens.

 - `LSP7MintableInit`: deploy + initialize (= lock) a `LSP7MintableInit` contract (Token), that can be used as implementation behind proxy.
-The base contract is deployed with the `isNFT_` parameter set to `false`, making the implementation token divisible.
+The base contract is deployed with the `isNonDivisible_` parameter set to `false`, making the implementation token divisible.

 - `LSP8MintableInit`: deploy + initialize (= lock) a `LSP8MintableInit` contract, that can be used as implementation behind proxy.

+- `LSP9Vault`: deploy a `LSP9Vault` contract with the deployer as the owner.

+- `LSP9VaultInit`: deploy + initialize (= lock) a `LSP9VaultInit` contract that can be used as implementation behind proxy.

 - `standard`: deploy the 4 standard contract above.